 Professor Ragui Assaad: The Middle East Under the Trump Administration

-December 1, 2016—Ragui Assaad, professor in the Global Policy Area at the Humphrey School of Public Affairs, was one of several faculty members from the School to participate in a November 30 panel discussion on key issues facing the incoming Donald Trump administration.
+Ragui Assaad, professor in the global policy area at the Humphrey School of Public Affairs, was one of several faculty members from the School to participate in a November 30 panel discussion on key issues facing the incoming Donald Trump administration.
 Assaad spoke about Trump's approach to terrorism and the Middle East.
 Here are his complete remarks on the subject:

 Donald Trump has focused on the threat from ISIS (the Islamic State), as has the Obama administration, but he has done that with a much more strident rhetoric that can be construed as broadly anti-Islamic.
 His National Security Adviser, Lt.
 Gen. Michael Flynn, has been quoted as saying that Islam is the threat and not just ISIS.